cjolowicz/muckr-api/README.md

 ## Continuous Integration

-Continous integration is provided by
+Continuous integration is provided by
 [Travis CI](https://travis-ci.org).
 The Travis CI job runs the test suite.